 WALL artwork MUST be ready to hang.
 Choice of materials, integrity of construction, appropriate finishing (wet finishing or blocking), hanging method, and backing are all subject to jury.

 BASKETRY items MUST display appropriate construction techniques, appropriate finishing with handles and/or feet securely attached and no surface hair or ends showing.
 The item MUST display appropriate integrity of the structure.

 HAND-DYED items MUST display appropriate dyeing techniques, ensuring that all dyes and pigments are colorfast.
 All purchased blanks (such as scarves and/or clothing) MUST be of high quality with threads dyed to match completed piece (NO white threads showing after dyeing).
 All commercial labels MUST be removed.
-Pieces MUST not look mass produced and MUST exhibit an artistic treatment and design.
-Single dip dye baths do not meet this standard.
+Work must NOT look mass produced and MUST exhibit an artistic treatment and design.

 TAPESTRY items MUST display appropriate woven integrity (sett, beat, edges and joins) as well as appropriate finishing (blocking, hem and no wrinkles).
 Hanging methods are subject to jury inspection.

 HAND FELTED items MUST have the appropriate structural integrity for the intended function of the finished product (no unevenness or holes).

 Inventory sheets MUST have ALL fields completely filled out.
 Do not leave any field blank like cost/hour, cost of materials, fiber content or care instructions.
 The committee will NOT fill in blanks.